ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/Full Implementation/README.txt

 This directory contains the code necessary for a large-scale implementation of Algorithm 3.2.

-If one is interested in finding fields of high p-rank, throughout the variable 'q' is used instead of 'p' in this document This is to avoid confusion with the 'p' used in the names of files
+If one is interested in finding fields of high p-rank, throughout the variable 'q' is used instead of 'p' in this document to avoid confusion with the 'p' used in the names of files

 The only real difference between this, and the code contained within "Small-scale implementation" is (-) implementation of the factoring sieve